 - Long-term effects of infection, even for those who recover and are younger and healthy, are still unknown.
 Early studies are showing side effects such as lasting damage to organs and very long recovery times.

-We are working on a process over the next couple of weeks that will outline how we come back to in-person worship so that we are ready when that time comes.
+We are working on a process that will outline how we come back to in-person worship so that we are ready when that time comes.
 This includes the possibility of some outdoor opportunities and will include a way to gather online even when in-person worship fully resumes so that those who are high risk or simply not ready to return will have a comfortable option.
 To be clear, the full timeline for resuming in-person gatherings has not yet been determined.
 This plan will include incremental steps or phases that build toward fuller and more “normal” services with dates to be determined later as we move forward.
 From a wider vantage point and what we know about the virus, our expectation is that getting to a point when we have sustained, fuller in-person worship may be longer than many expect.